ARP 2600 M

 With the intense focus on quality and a large amount of hand assembly, the ARP 2600 M is not a typical mass-produced instrument.
 Due to this boutique nature, manufacturing quantities each month will be inline with our commitment of delivering a truly prized investment.

-Its dedicated case not only protects your instrument, but also makes it easier to transport, thanks to its custom casters with special anti-shock damping technology.
-There is also enough space to carry other gear together, like your favourite volca, SQ-64 or MIDI controller!
+The dedicated case not only protects your instrument, but also makes it easier to transport, thanks to its custom casters with special anti-shock damping technology.
+There is also enough space to carry other gear together, like your favorite volca, SQ-64 or MIDI controller!

 It is not by chance that the ARP 2600 has been so extremely popular to this day.

 More than a synthesizer, the ARP 2600 M is a complete sound design studio.
 Even today, the ARP 2600 stands as a bridge between the individual elements of modular synthesis and the immediacy of a production / performance instrument.

 Included are an ample supply of oscillators, envelopes, a filter and amplifier – all of the building blocks of analog synthesis.
 But the ARP 2600 M goes even further, with a spring reverb tank and a pair of built-in monitor speakers.
 Also present is much of the versatility of a vintage modular system, including a ring modulation, lag and voltage processors, an envelope follower, audio preamp, a clock-able switch, noise source, a sample-and-hold module, signal inverters, an auxiliary mixer, and even a set of parallel-wired/multi jacks.

 The new ARP 2600 M is not only faithful to the original, it also includes an array of added features that will make it even easier to use:

 - Plug and play: Connect any class compliant MIDI controller such as a KORG microKeys, nanokeys or SQ-64 to one of the ARP 2600 M’s USB ports (USB-A and USB-B) and automatically get full control of your instrument!